RaulDiodiu/rap-handson-travel-docs/part9/README.md

 | Function Name | onExtensionButtonPressed |

 Press "Create or Update a File and Insert Snippet".
+You can close the tab that opens to the right.
 Press "Next".

 In the next step select/enter the following information: